Exchanging of Contracts Explained

 When Do You Exchange Contracts?

-You can only exchange contacts after you/your conveyancer has:
+You can only exchange contacts after the following milestones have been achieved:

-Agreeing on a price is part of the contract as it’s establishing exactly which fixtures and fittings will be included in the sale of the property.
-Only once the seller has agreed and accepted an offer will you exchange contracts.
+Agreeing on a price is the most important part of the contract.
+Only once the seller has agreed and accepted an offer will you be able to progress towards exchange of contracts.

 How Do I Exchange Contracts?